duffn/klaxon/README.md

-## Get emailed when a website changes
+## Get emailed when a website changes1

 Klaxon is a free, quick to set up and easy to use _robot_ that checks websites regularly so you don't have to.